The Sign of Jonah

 How was the prophet Jonah a “sign”?
 Jonah’s ministry was a sign in two ways:

 First: Jonah spent 3 days in the belly of the whale.
-In like manner, Christ spent in 3 days in Joseph’s tomb, from late Friday afternoon to early Sunday morning.
+In like manner, Christ spent in 3 days in Joseph’s tomb, from late Friday afternoon to early Sunday morning according to the Jewish reckoning of time (any part of the day was considered a day).
 Christ’s resurrection was the ultimate miracle of His ministry on earth.

 Second: The Ninevites “repented” although Jonah performed no miracles for them.
 They accepted his message because they were convinced for their guilt (Jonah 3:5–10).
 In contrast, the religious leaders should have accepted the words of truth the Christ shared with them.
 And they should have repented of their sins (Mark 1:22, 27).
 And in addition to Christ’s words, He also performed many mighty miracles that bore divine evidence to the truthful of His words (John 5:36).
 Yet, in spite of all these clear proofs, the religious leader rejected Christ and chose to disobey the pleadings of the Holy Spirit.